-Family Promise of Johnson City, TN
+Family Promise of Greater Johnson City, TN

 Keeping Families Together

-This is Becky's third year on the IHN board.
-She has been a coordinator for IHN at Grandview Christian Church since 2007.
+This is Becky's third year on the FPJC board.
+She has been a coordinator for FPJC at Grandview Christian Church since 2007.
 Becky grew up in Atlanta and came to Johnson City as a student at Milligan College where she met her husband, Kevin.
 After living in Johnson City for a few years, Kevin's job took them to Texas for 19 years but they returned to Johnson City in 2003.
 Becky retired from the Mountain States Health Alliance Information Systems department in December 2011.
 She and her husband have 2 children and 5 grandchildren.

 Sharon, recently retired as pastor of Covenant Presbyterian Church to care for an elderly parent, is in her third year on the Board.
 Before coming to Covenant ten years ago she was the director of Kingsport Community Ministry Center, and has served as a hospital chaplain and pastorates in the Kingsport area.
 She and her husband, Jim have two teenagers.
 In her free time you will find her reading, cooking, hanging out with her kids and walking with her two dogs.

 This is Garys second year on the FPJC Board.
 He and his family moved to Johnson City in 1990 with a job transfer.
 Gary's wife Sandy was on the original Board of Directors of FPJC and helped to welcome the first families into the program in September of 2000.
 Gary and Sandy have been active in the FPJC program ever since.
 Three years ago Gary's life changed dramatically when he left the world of industrial manufacturing and became employed as the Youth Director for First Presbyterian Church in Johnson City.
 He has since moved to the position of Director of Adult Discipleship there.